 Certain statements in this MD&A may constitute "forward-looking" statements which involve known and unknown risks, uncertainties and other factors which may cause the actual results, performance or achievements of the Company, or industry results, to be materially different from any future results, performance or achievements expressed or implied by such forward-looking statements.
-Forward-looking information is often, but not always, identified by the use of words such as "anticipate", "believe", "could", "estimate", "expect", "plan", "intend", "forecast", "future", "guidance", "may", "predict", "project", "should", "strategy", "target", "will" or the negative or similar words or phrases suggesting future outcomes or language suggesting an outlook.
+Forward-looking information is often, but not always, identified by the use of words such as "anticipate", "believe", "could", "estimate", "expect", "plan", "intend", "forecast", "future", "guidance", "may", "predict", "project",

+"should", "strategy", "target", "will" or the negative or similar words or phrases suggesting future outcomes or language suggesting an outlook.
-Forward-looking statements may include, but are not limited to, management's expectations, intentions, and beliefs concerning:

-- the development and operation of the Wynyard Potash Project; - future extraction and exploitation of mineral deposits; - capital expenditure requirements; - future commodity prices; - expectations regarding prices and costs; - expectations regarding the Company's ability to obtain additional financing necessary to develop the Wynyard Potash Project; - expectations regarding the production capacity of the Wynyard Potash Project; - expectations regarding markets for potash in North America and globally; - expectations regarding the distinction between standard-grade and high-grade potash; - expectations regarding markets for magnesium; - the effectiveness of the Company's anticipated solution mining methods; - expenditures to be made by the Company to meet certain work commitments; - work plans to be conducted by the Company; - reclamation and rehabilitation obligation and liabilities; - treatment under governmental regulatory regimes with respect to environmental matters; - treatment under governmental taxation regimes; - impact of foreign governments and regulation on the Company's operations; - future development of infrastructure; - government regulation of mining operations; - dependence on key personnel; and - competitive conditions.
+Forward-looking statements may include, but are not limited to, management's expectations, intentions, and beliefs concerning: the development and operation of the Wynyard Potash Project or the Proteos Nitrogen Project; future extraction and exploitation of mineral deposits; capital expenditure requirements; future commodity prices; expectations regarding prices and costs; expectations regarding the Company's ability to obtain additional financing necessary to develop the Wynyard Potash Project or the Proteos Nitrogen Project; expectations regarding the production capacity of the Wynyard Potash Project and the Proteos Nitrogen Project; expectations regarding markets for potash in North America and globally; expectations regarding markets for nitrogen fertilizer products; expectations regarding the distinction between standard-grade and high-grade potash; expectations regarding markets for magnesium; the effectiveness of the Company's anticipated solution mining methods; expenditures to be made by the Company to meet certain work commitments; work plans to be conducted by the Company; reclamation and rehabilitation obligation and liabilities; treatment under governmental regulatory regimes with respect to environmental matters; treatment under governmental taxation regimes; impact of foreign governments and regulation on the Company's operations; future development of infrastructure; government regulation of mining operations; dependence on key personnel; and competitive conditions.

-Forward-looking statements in this MD&A include statements regarding:

-• the Company's ability to commence and increase production from 625,000 TPY, to 1.375 million TPY, and thereafter to 2.125 million TPY of potash;

-- the production of potash or magnesium; - the costs related to the operation of the plant and facilities will be consistent with other solution mining operations subject to differences in the Company's mineral body and processing; - the implementation and ongoing use of solution mining process; - further seismic exploration and drilling; - global fertilizer demand and consumption; - Capital expenditure and operational expenditure estimates; - anticipated results of development and extraction activities and estimated future developments; - the Company's ability to produce sufficient potash to meet its obligations under the Offtake Agreement; - the Company's ability to obtain additional financing on satisfactory terms; - the market prices for potash and magnesium; - the Company's ability to pump the waste underground to eliminate surface salt tail piles; - the Company's ability to economically extract and process mineralized material into potash; and - the improvements that the Company has developed for the solution mining process are as effective as expected by the Company.
+Forward-looking statements in this MD&A include statements regarding: the Company's ability to commence and increase production from 625,000 TPY, to 1.375 million TPY, and thereafter to 2.125 million TPY of potash; the production of potash, nitrogen fertilizer products, or magnesium; the costs related to the operation of the plant and facilities will be consistent with other solution mining operations subject to differences in the Company's mineral body and processing; the implementation and ongoing use of solution mining process; further seismic exploration and drilling; global fertilizer demand and consumption; capital expenditure and operational expenditure estimates; anticipated results of development and extraction activities and estimated future developments; the Company's ability to produce sufficient potash to meet its obligations under the Offtake Agreement; the Company's ability to obtain additional financing on satisfactory terms; the market prices for potash, nitrogen fertilizer products, and magnesium; the Company's ability to pump the waste underground to eliminate surface salt tail piles; the Company's ability to economically extract and process mineralized material into potash; and the improvements that the Company has developed for the solution mining process are as effective as expected by the Company.